Hostingstep is supported by its readers. When you purchase through links on our site, we may earn a commission. Learn More.

 CDN

 Rocket has an Enterprise Cloudflare CDN solution available for free on all plans.
-The CDN gives sites the advantage of Brotli file compression, Image Optimization, Tiered Caching, and Agro Smart Routing alongside serving your content from the closest server.
+The CDN gives sites the advantage of Brotli file compression, image optimization, tiered caching, and Agro smart routing while serving your content from the closest server.
 The best part is users don’t have to configure it at all.
-Everything about the CDN would be taken care of by the host itself.
+Rocket would take care of everything about the CDN.

 Cloudways comes with a built-in CDN powered by Cloudflare Enterprise with features such as built-in Asset Optimization, Low TTFB, and exceptional caching.
 Cloudways offers a CDN add-on on all plans for easy CDN integration.
 However, it charges $4.99/month for 100GB bandwidth.